Cola di Rienzo: Senator of Rome and death

-The Pope then sent Cola to Italy with the legate, Cardinal Albornoz, and giving him the title of senator.
+The Pope then sent Cola to Italy with the legate, Cardinal Albornoz, and gave him the title of senator.
 Having collected a few mercenary troops on the way, Cola entered Rome in August 1354, where he was received with great rejoicing and quickly regained his former position of power.

 But this latter term of office was destined to be even shorter than his former one.
 Having vainly besieged the fortress of Palestrina, he returned to Rome, where he treacherously seized the soldier of fortune Giovanni Moriale, who was put to death, and where, by other cruel and arbitrary deeds, he soon lost the favour of the people.
-Their passions were quickly aroused and a tumult broke out on 8 October.
+Their passions were quickly aroused, and a tumult broke out on 8 October.
 Cola attempted to address them, but the building in which he stood was set on fire, and while trying to escape in disguise he was murdered by the mob.